Stephen Kim Sou-hwan: Career

 Kim was raised to the rank of cardinal-priest of San Felice da Cantalice a Centocelle by Pope Paul VI in the consistory of April 28, 1969, having become the archbishop of Seoul in 1968 after being the bishop of Masan since 1966.
 At the age of 46, he was the youngest member of the College of Cardinals at that time.
 He received the Mugunghwa medal in 1970, and participated in the two conclaves of 1978.

 During Park Chung Hee and his successor's military dictatorship of the '70s and the '80s, the Korean Catholic Church under Kim's leadership was highlighted as a focal point of South Korea's democratization movement.

 In 1998, Cardinal Kim retired as the archbishop of Seoul, shortly after serving as president-delegate of the Special Assembly for Asia of the World Synod of Bishops.
 On the death of Franz Koenig in 2004, he became the senior member of the college in terms of service, as he was the first of the three surviving members elevated in 1969 on the list of that consistory.
 However, Kim was ill at the time, and in the ceremonies of the sede vacante on the death of Pope John Paul II, the duties of protopresbyter (senior cardinal priest) were instead carried out by Eugenio de Araujo Sales, another 1969 cardinal who was Kim's junior as cardinal but senior as a priest and as a bishop.

 Having reached the age of 80 in 2002, he did not participate in the ensuing conclave as he was no longer eligible to vote in papal elections.
 Cardinal Kim did arrive for the papal inauguration of Pope Benedict XVI and there he did discharge the duties of the cardinal protopresbyter.

 Death

 From 2007, Kim's health gradually deteriorated, and he was seldom seen in public, the last time being the 2008 Christmas Midnight Mass at Myeongdong Cathedral.
 He died in Seoul on February 16, 2009, from respiratory problems.
 During a four-day lying in state period some 400,000 Catholic mourners were said to have filed past his coffin in the city's Myeongdong Cathedral.
 He was buried on February 20.
 As per his will, he donated his organs, and the Cardinal's eyes were quickly used in two successful cornea transplants.

-Cause of beatification and canonization
+Cause of beatification

-On 5 July 2024, the Archdiocese of Seoul confirmed that the Dicastery for the Causes of Saints approved the beatification and canonization process of Cardinal Kim, who is now called a Servant of God.
+On 5 July 2024, the Archdiocese of Seoul confirmed that the Dicastery for the Causes of Saints approved the beatification process of Cardinal Kim, who is now called a Servant of God.